-The change in fair value of the convertible preferred stock warrants of \$0.5 million resulted from an increase in expense associated with the change in fair value of convertible preferred stock warrants, which resulted from a greater proportional increase in the fair value of the warrants period over period.
+The change in fair value of the convertible preferred stock warrants of \$0.5 million resulted from the revaluation of the outstanding convertible preferred stock warrants from period to period.
 We will continue to record adjustments to the fair value of these warrants until they are exercised, converted into warrants to purchase shares of common stock or expire, at which time we will no longer remeasure the fair value of these warrants at each balance sheet date.
+As a result, for periods prior to the completion of this offering, we expect our total interest and other expenses, net to increase.
 However, at the closing of this offering, we will reclassify the then-current aggregate fair value of these warrants from liabilities to additional paid-in capital and we will cease to record any related fair value adjustments.